NSO-developer/nso-gitbook/development/core-concepts/yang.md

 ## Hash Values and the `id-value` Statement <a href="#ug.yang.id_value" id="ug.yang.id_value"></a>

 Internally and in the programming APIs, NSO uses integer values to represent YANG node names and the namespace URI.
 This conserves space and allows for more efficient comparisons (including `switch` statements) in the user application code.
-By default, `confdc` automatically computes a hash value for the namespace URI and for each string that is used as a node name.
+By default, `ncsc` automatically computes a hash value for the namespace URI and for each string that is used as a node name.

 Conflicts can occur in the mapping between strings and integer values - i.e. the initial assignment of integers to strings is unable to provide a unique, bi-directional mapping.
 Such conflicts are extremely rare (but possible) when the default hashing mechanism is used.

-The conflicts are detected either by `confdc` or by the NSO daemon when it loads the `.fxs` files.
+The conflicts are detected either by `ncsc` or by the NSO daemon when it loads the `.fxs` files.

 If there are any conflicts reported they will pertain to XML tags (or the namespace URI),